HomeMy WebLinkAbout1942-11-02 62

 During the fight, the Lexington resident hit one of the boys

-on the side of the head with the
+on the side of the head with a gun and the report of the

 incident is on record at the police station.
 Mr. Moore